LaLiga Quiz & Predict the Score - Villarreal vs Celta Vigo: Win an authentic LaLiga jersey!

 -

-- visit [ insert URL ] during the Contest Period, and provide his/her entry by commenting on the beIN Facebook Page contest post (“Contest Post”) with their entry answer (“Entry” or “Entries”) to the following questions:
+- visit [http://bit.ly/2Ob22h6] during the Contest Period, and provide his/her entry by commenting on the beIN Facebook Page contest post (“Contest Post”) with their entry answer (“Entry” or “Entries”) to the following questions:

 -